clay/claycli/README.md

 Verify Clay data against standardized conventions and make sure all child components exist.

 Linting a page, component, or user url will verify that the data for that url exists, and (for pages and components) will (recursively) verify that all references to child components exist.
-The url may be a raw url, an alias specified via `clay config`, or may be omitted in favor of `CLAYCLI_DEFAULT_URL`.
+The url must be a raw url, an alias specified via `clay config`, or omitted in favor of `CLAYCLI_DEFAULT_URL`.

-Instead of specifying a url, you may pipe in a component's `schema.yml` to lint.
+Instead of linting a url, you may pipe in a component's `schema.yml` to lint.
 It will go through the schema and verify that it conforms to [Kiln's schema rules](https://claycms.gitbooks.io/kiln/editing-components.html).

 ### Arguments